SAP-samples/teched2022-DT260/exercises/ex3/README.md

 # Exercise 3: Adapt the process data model

-In the previous excercise we analyzed standard activities related to `Sell from Stock - Consumer Products (5HL)` as designed in SAP S/4HANA.
-In this exercise we'll further extend the process data model to also include further data and events based on our own SAP S/4HANA Cloud system.
+In the previous exercise we analysed standard activities related to Sell from Stock` process.
+In this exercise we'll further extend the process data model to also another Business Events and context data out of the connected SAP S/4HANA Cloud system.